 On October 24, 2014, the Company completed a \$50 million underwritten public offering.
 During the year ended April 30, 2015 the Company sold and issued approximately 24.2 million shares of common stock at prices ranging from \$0.10 to \$0.24 per share.
-Net of underwriting discounts, legal, accounting and other offering expenses, the Company received proceeds of approximately \$3.7 million from the sale of these shares.
+Net of underwriting discounts, legal, accounting and other offering expenses, the Company received proceeds of approximately \$3.7 million.